Republic of Maldives

 Percentages of GDP (2002): Tourism--31%; distribution--14%; government--12%; manufacturing--9%; real estate--8%. fishing--7%; construction--3%; agriculture--3%; other--13%.

 Trade (2002): Exports--$91 million: fish products, garments.
 Major markets--U.S., Sri Lanka, EU, Thailand, Japan (source: Maldives Customs Service).
-Imports--$393 million: oil, textiles and yarn, rice, cigarettes, cement, engines for boats, televisions, aircraft parts, prefabricated buildings, vegetables.
+Imports--$393 million: oil, textiles and yarn, rice, cigarette, cement, engines for boats, televisions, aircraft parts, prefabricated buildings, vegetables.
 Major suppliers--Singapore, Sri Lanka, EU, India, Malaysia, U.A.E.

 Maldives comprises 1,191 islands in the Indian Ocean.
 The earliest settlers were probably from southern India.
 Indo-European speakers followed them from Sri Lanka in the fourth and fifth centuries BC.
 In the 12th century AD, sailors from East Africa and Arab countries came to the islands.
 Today, the Maldivian ethnic identity is a blend of these cultures, reinforced by religion and language.